-Daniel Kibet wins the Istanbul Marathon
+Daniel Kibet wins the 2019 Istanbul Marathon (© Spor Istanbul)

 Daniel Kibet had been recruited as a pacemaker for the Vodafone Istanbul Marathon, but the Kenyan was clearly inspired by the IAAF Gold Label road race’s motto – ‘Don’t stop, run!’ – and stayed on to win the event in a course record of 2:09:44 on Sunday (3).